STEM TEACHING TOOLS GRANTS - Gravely Grants

 first.
 The awards are not limited to public schools.
 International

-chapters may select a STEM teacher from a DoDD school, or alternatively, the international equivalent of a U.S. elementary, middle or high school.
+chapters may select a STEM teacher from a DoDD school, or alternatively, the international equivalent of a U.S. middle/intermediate or high school.

 2. Selection should be based on